Representation of the Luttinger Liquid with Single Point-like Impurity as a Field Theory for the Phase of Scattering: Renormalization group approach.

 (here $Y_{b}$ is determinate by the bare conductance, and $g$ is the bare e-e interaction charge).

 We guess, the consequences of this step are clear.
 Indeed, Eq.(\ref{ArGL}) determinates the observed quantity explicitly.
 Therefore, its solution should be independent of a calculation way.
 However, the authors of the article emphasize, changing the normalization scale $\Lambda\to\Lambda e^c$ changes the $Y_{ren}-$function and this is true.
 According to them, the problem is in the use different subtraction schemes.

 It is true, the different subtraction schemes define the $\Lambda$-independent parts of the log-divergent terms differently, but it does not mean that this leads to different results for the observed quantities.
 If the calculations are done correctly, the observed quantities calculated with different subtraction schemes should be the same.
 The “correctly” for the conventional procedure means. i) One should determine relation between observed quantity and exact Green function exactly (not in logarithm approximation).
 The correct relation fixes the scale-independent factor in an observed value.
-(It is $1+\nu$ in our Eq.\ref{rc}.) ii) To calculate the observed value correctly, not only a region of large energy (about $\Lambda$) should be considered, but a region of small energy (about $\omega$) should be taken into account.
+(It is $1+\nu$ in our Eq.(\ref{rc}).) ii) To calculate the observed value correctly, not only a region of large energy (about $\Lambda$) should be considered, but a region of small energy (about $\omega$) should be taken into account.
 We have pointed out the request at the beginning of the Section (\ref{Robs}).
 After this, $Y_{ren}$ for different subtraction schemes should be the same, {\em if the renormalized charge can be identified with observed value}.